Understanding Infantilism (.org)

 probability of an AB/DL from a large family reporting that birth

 order.
-Unlike Figure #2, this figure does not average multiple
+Unlike Figure 2, this figure does not average multiple

 While this pressure would be expected to be more common in large families, it was not unique to them.
-One made wrote about his only sibling, a sister.
+One wrote about his only sibling, a sister.
 "When she was born, it made my parents rush potty training me, trying to get it over with quicker than most parents would, so they would not have two kids in diapers.
 So I feel that the potty training was done quickly, carelessly, and selfishly."

-Also shown in figure #4 is the distribution of AB/DLs who were left responsible to change diapers before the age of 16.
+Also shown in Figure 4 is the distribution of AB/DLs who were left responsible to change diapers before the age of 16.
 These responsibilities may have been for a much younger sibling or as part of a babysitting job.
 Unless rewarded with babysitting pay, they might be yet another reason to be envious of younger and less-burdened siblings.
-In addition to delineating the contrast between responsible 'adult' and carefree baby, these duties would ensure that diapers were present and accessible.
+In addition to delineating the contrast between responsible adult and carefree baby, these duties would ensure that diapers were present and accessible.

 It might simply be that a child's desire to relive infancy is influenced by the perception that infancy was better than the child's life now.
-This perception might be remarkably subjective, swayed more by optimisim, nostalgia, and covetousness than reality.
+This perception might be remarkably subjective, swayed more by optimism, nostalgia, and covetousness than reality.

 Sibling Gender

-Playing house wasn't exclusive to those with older sisters.
+Playing house was not exclusive to those with older sisters.
 One man recalled "my earliest recollections of wanting to role play were with the kids next door and playing house.
 I was about 5 or 6 and always wanted to be the baby.
 I think it had to do with the fact that I have a younger brother, and he got all the attention that I used to get once he was born."
 He was the oldest of two.

 Security